Yosemite Sam (shortwave)

-Yosemite Sam(/joʊˈsɛmɪti/ yoh-SEM-ih-tee) is the nickname given by DXers to a rumored numbers station that was heard making intermittent broadcasts between December 19, 2004 and February 16, 2005.
-It transmitted on several shortwave frequencies in dual side band: 3700 kHz, 4300 kHz, 6500 kHz, and 10500 kHz.
+Yosemite Sam (/joʊˈsɛmɪti/ yoh-SEM-ih-tee) is the nickname given by DXers to a possible numbers station that was monitored making intermittent broadcasts between December 19, 2004 and February 16, 2005.
+The broadcasts were transmitted on several shortwave frequencies in dual side band: 3700 kHz, 4300 kHz, 6500 kHz, and 10500 kHz.
 The nickname is taken from the Warner Bros.
 Cartoons character Yosemite Sam, whose voice was always played as part of the unusual transmission.

 The broadcast series

 The broadcast began on one of the frequencies stated above.
 Ten seconds later, it was repeated on the next higher frequency, and so on for a total of two minutes.
 The entire pattern took precisely two minutes, and always began seven seconds after the top of an hour.
 Each broadcast started with a data burst lasting 0.8 seconds, followed by the voice of Yosemite Sam (played by voice actor Mel Blanc) exclaiming: "Varmint, I'm a-gonna b-b-b-bloooow ya ta'smithereenies!"
-The clip is taken from Bunker Hill Bunny (1950).
+The audio clip is from the 1950 cartoon Bunker Hill Bunny.

-The initial broadcasts only lasted from December 19 to December 23, 2004.
-They subsequently returned almost one month later on January 14, 2005, on the old frequencies plus additional new frequencies, including those of time signals stations WWV and WWVH.
+The initial broadcasts lasted only from December 19 to December 23, 2004.
+They subsequently returned on January 14, 2005, on the old frequencies plus additional new frequencies, including those of time signals stations WWV and WWVH.
 Reception reports seemed to indicate that the transmitter site was likely somewhere in the desert around Albuquerque, New Mexico.